Linkin Park: Every album ranked from worst to best

 6. One More Light (2017)

 It’s impossible to view the band’s final release with Chester without the benefit of hindsight.
-Objectively, the unheralded swing into pure pop territory made for some of their least compelling sounds (indeed, the decision to title one of their softest-ever composition Heavy felt like borderline-trolling on release), but in the light of events that transpired in the album’s immediate wake, whole other emotional dimensions open up.
+Objectively, the unheralded swing into pure pop territory made for some of their least compelling sounds (indeed, the decision to title one of their softest-ever composition Heavy felt like borderline trolling on release), but in the light of events that transpired in the album’s immediate wake, whole other emotional dimensions open up.
 We challenge any listener to hear Chester’s plea of ‘I’m dancing with my demons, I’m hanging off the edge,’ on opener Nobody Can Save Me without feeling the chill of poignancy and an immediate pang of sadness, while the title-track became a powerfully eulogical statement.
-Elsewhere, the intoxicating tech-noir of Stormzy/Pusha T collaboration Good Goodbye and the playfully melancholic electropop of Sorry For Now feel far more substantial two-and-a-half long years down the line.
+Elsewhere, the intoxicating tech-noir of Stormzy/Pusha T collaboration Good Goodbye and the playfully melancholic electropop of Sorry For Now feel far more substantial further down the line.

 5. Minutes To Midnight (2007)